xenit-eu/alfred-api-docs/user/user-guide.md

 }
 ```

-### Json response
+### JSON response

-The search rest call returns a JSON object of the following form:
+The search REST call returns a JSON object of the following form:
 ```json
 {
   "noderefs": [ // List of noderefs